top of page

 I am a composer--and erstwhile trumpet player--living in Brooklyn, New York.
 My compositions include a variety of chamber music works, vocal and liturgical scores and a short operetta.
 My principal teachers were Harold Seletsky and Berge Kalajian, who trace their musical lineage through Josef Schmid to Alban Berg and Arnold Schönberg.

-It has been my very good fortune to have my music performed by some wonderful musicians, including Brandt Fredriksen, Bettina von Hindte, Judith Mendenhall, Brandon Ridenour, Jessica Lee, Ismar Gomes and Wan Chi Su, among others.
-My works have been played in various venues in New York City, around the east coast and in the midwest.
-In 2014 I was composer in residence at the Three Bridges Chamber Music Festival in Duluth, Minnesota.
-On March 11, 2018 my song cycle based upon Wallace Stevens poems received a very successful premiere performance at Carnegie Hall.
+I have been fortunate to have my music performed by some wonderful musicians, including Brandt Fredriksen, Eric Silberger, Bettina von Hindte, OneMusic Trio, Herwig Zack, Judith Mendenhall, Brandon Ridenour, Jessica Lee and Ismar Gomes and Wan Chi Su.
+My works have been played in various venues in Europe, in New York City, around the east coast and in the midwest.
+In 2018 my song cycle based upon Wallace Stevens poems received a very successful premiere performance at Carnegie Hall.
+In 2024 my setting of Rilke poems was performed at the Regentbau in Bad Kissingen, Germany.

 I supported myself for many years as a practicing lawyer in New York City.
 Having another profession has sometimes made it difficult to focus completely on music.
 I believe, however, that working in an intense intellectual environment with highly talented colleagues has greatly broadened my perspective.
 And I take some encouragement from the lives of great artists who have managed dual careers, Alexander Borodin, Charles Ives and Wallace Stevens among them.